restarone/comfortable-mexican-sofa-docs/Using-CMS-Instance-Variables.md

-# Using CMS instance variables
+# Using CMS Instance Variables

 When rendering CMS content you have access to the following instance variables: `@cms_site`, `@cms_layout` and `@cms_page` from helpers, partials and application layouts used during rendering.